rerdavies/pipedal/docs/Configuring.md

 {% include pageIconL.html %}

-You will also want to configure PiPedal  to provide a Wi-Fi Direct access point (hotspot) that you can connect to using your phone.
-It's fine to use your home Wi-Fi network to connect to PiPedal when you're at home; but don't forget that when you take PiPedal out to a gig, you will need to ensure that the Wi-Fi Direct access point is enabled before you do.
+You will also want to configure PiPedal  to provide a Wi-Fi auto-hotspot so that you can connect to using your using your Android phone or tablet.
+It's fine to use your home Wi-Fi network to connect to PiPedal when you're at home; but don't forget that when you take PiPedal out to a gig, you will need to ensure that PiPedal's Wi-Fi auto-hotspot is enabled before you do.

 PiPedal uses LV2 audio plugins.
 There are literally thousands of freely available high-quality LV2 plugins that are suitable for use as guitar effects.